dslunde/CritChat/memory-bank/systemPatterns.md

 - **Loaded**: Data successfully loaded with content
 - **Success**: Action completed successfully (creation, invitation, etc.)
 - **Error**: Error state with detailed error information

+### Use Case Implementation Patterns
+Consistent use case patterns across all features:
+- **Repository Abstraction**: Use cases abstract repository access from BLoCs
+- **Business Logic**: Use cases contain business logic and validation
+- **Error Handling**: Use cases handle and transform errors appropriately
+- **Testability**: Use cases are easily testable in isolation
+- **Single Responsibility**: Each use case has a single, well-defined purpose

 ### UI Component Patterns
 - **Cards**: Consistent card design for Friends, Fellowships, and Notifications